5 Tactics flight attendants use to remain calm when a passenger wants to fight.

 1. – Listen.

-The number one reason frustration escalate into anger is the injured party believes no one is listening.
+The number one reason frustration escalates into anger is the injured party believes no one is listening.

 2. – Ask the customer for his suggestion on how to solve the problem.